 “Copper cables provide adequate data transfer for use over short distances of up to six meters (about 20 feet), but optical cables will be good for data transfers over longer distances of tens of meters”

-The great news is the new fibre optic cables will be backward compatible to the already existing Thunderbolt ports in machines and devices, enabling a relatively pain free upgrade with just the purchase of a new cable required.
-The new fibre optic Thunderbolt cables should be arriving sometime next year Intel says.
+The great news is the new fibre optic cables will be backward compatible with the already existing Thunderbolt ports in machines and devices, enabling a relatively pain-free upgrade with just the purchase of a new cable required.
+This backward compatibility ensures that users won’t need to replace their existing hardware to take advantage of the increased speeds.
+The new fibre optic Thunderbolt cables should be arriving sometime next year, Intel says.

 Latest Geeky Gadgets Deals